swetac2/final-project-testing/README.md

 export DBHOST=127.0.0.1
 export DBPORT=3307
 ```
-### Example when running DB runs as a docker container and app is running locally
+### Example when running DB runs as a docker container and app is running locally1
 ```
 export DBHOST=172.17.0.2
 export DBPORT=3306